tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Operational Decision Manager (ODM)

-Overview --------   IBM® Operational Decision Manager (ODM) is a full-featured, easy-to-use platform for capturing,
+Overview --------   IBM® Operational Decision Manager (ODM) is a full-featured, easy-to-use platform for capturing, automating, and governing frequent, repeatable business decisions.
+It consists of two components, IBM Decision Center and IBM Decision Server.
+They form the platform for managing and executing business rules and business events to help you make decisions faster, improve responsiveness, minimize risks, and seize opportunities.

 ---